varchas23/SportyPredict/README.md

 Application that uses NBA Player Statistics to predict future outcomes.
 The user first selects an NBA player from a dropdown menu, then chooses a statistic to predict.
 Lastly, the user enters the value of the statistic and presses the 'Calculate' button to find out if the prediction could be strong.

-Group Members: Varchas Sharma, Devarshi Patel, Param Patel
+Group Members: Varchas Sharma, Devarshi Patel

 Files: